Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 ## Dumps 2

-Question 1

-Select all the TRUE statements regarding the AWS Shared Responsibility Model.
-(Choose 3).
+_Q1: Select all the TRUE statements regarding the AWS Shared Responsibility Model._
 (Choose 3)

-- Customers are responsible for security "in" the cloud.
+- **Customers are responsible for security "in" the cloud**.
-- AWS manages the hardware and AWS Global Infrastructure.
+- **AWS manages the hardware and AWS Global Infrastructure**.
 - AWS is responsible for security "of" the cloud

 Question 2